WordPress/openverse/CODEBASE.md

  |     Module responsible for sending real time events to Google Analytics triggered by user interaction with the application.
  |
  |-- assets/
  |     Where the static assets are stored.
-Assets include mostly image and svg files.
+Assets include the source providers' logos and the CC license icons SVGs, which are used in the HTML embed feature.
+ |     None of these files should be removed, unless a source provider is forever removed, then its logo image can probably be safely deleted.
  |